25 Quick & Easy Energy Efficiency Tips

-- If possible, wash your clothes in cold water.
+- Wash your clothes in cold water if possible.

-- Sealing cracks, gaps, leaks, and adding insulation can save up to 10% on home heating and cooling costs.
+- Air seal your home.
+Sealing cracks, gaps and leaks and adding insulation can save up to 10% on home heating and cooling costs.

 - Clean or replace all filters in your home regularly.
 Dirty filters make your system work harder and run longer than necessary.